Castle Bran, Brasov, Romania. Travel there by train!

 3. Munich to Budapest by railjet

 Railjet trains have 1st & 2nd class plus a small Business Class area where seats cost €15 more than regular 1st class and a complimentary welcome drink of tea, coffee or wine is included.
 All seats have power sockets.
-There's a bistro-restaurant car and a cafe-bar, an attendant will take food orders at your seat in 1st & Business classes.
+There's a restaurant car and a cafe-bar, an attendant will take food orders at your seat in 1st & Business classes.
 More about railjets.

 A railjet train about to leave Munich Hbf